AI Travel Planners Are Finally Worth Using in 2026 — Here's What Changed

 The first change is real bookable inventory wired into the planner itself.
 Earlier AI planners had no idea whether the museum they suggested was open, whether the restaurant had a Resy listing, or whether the hike actually required a permit booked three months in advance.
 The new generation of planners pulls live activity inventory directly from booking partners — Viator, GetYourGuide, regional providers — and surfaces the bookable version inline with the AI suggestion.
 When the AI proposes 'a sunset sailing tour in Cartagena', the planner shows the actual Viator listing for that experience with current price, current availability, and a one-tap booking link.
 The hallucinated experience is replaced by the real one.
 Jettova's storyboard does this on every day: the AI drafts a day, the planner overlays a Viator gallery for the destination, and the builder can swap any AI suggestion for the real bookable equivalent before locking the day.

-The second change is direct flight booking.
+The second change is bookable flight options surfaced right in the plan.
 For years, even the best AI planners would say 'fly into LAX' and then drop you at a Skyscanner search.
 The flight you actually got bore little resemblance to what the planner had assumed about your dates, layovers, or budget.
-Direct integrations with airline booking APIs — Duffel, in particular, which gives developer access to live IATA airline inventory — changed this.
-Modern AI planners search a real Duffel order request and book the actual ticket inside the planner's own checkout, with Stripe handling card data.
+That changed once planners started surfacing live, bookable fares matched to the trip's real dates and route, with a one-tap handoff to book on the provider.
 Pricing is live.
 Cancellation rules come from the airline's own fare class.
-There's no 'and then go book somewhere else' step.
-Jettova ships with full Duffel + Stripe checkout for flights; payment never leaves the app.
+Jettova surfaces live flight options inline in the plan and hands you straight to the provider to book — the provider's prices and policies apply.

 The third change — the one that will turn out to matter most — is per-member booking for groups.
 The earlier wave of AI planners assumed every trip had one decision-maker and one credit card.
 That assumption is wildly wrong: the majority of trips that get planned, especially the high-revenue ones (weddings, reunions, milestone birthdays, bachelorette parties), are group trips where multiple people pay separately.
 The 2024-era AI planner asked you 'how many travelers?', searched a multi-passenger offer, and presented a single bill.
 To actually book it, one friend would have to put it all on a card and chase Venmos for weeks.
-The 2026 generation runs a per-passenger booking flow on the same shared trip — each member enters their own departure city and dates, the planner runs a fresh single-passenger search via Duffel, and each person completes their own checkout with their own card.
+The 2026 generation runs a per-passenger flow on the same shared trip — each member enters their own departure city and dates, the planner surfaces a fresh single-passenger search, and each person books their own with their own card via a handoff to the provider.
 The trip is shared; the receipts aren't.

 These three changes — real activity inventory, direct flight booking, per-member checkout — sound like infrastructure plumbing because they are.
 But they're also why the 2026 AI travel planner finally produces a trip you can actually take, and not just a document about a trip.